Data retention policy

 To remedy these types of errors, you have to re-run the workflow that generated the data in question.

-• When fast-registered code data is deleted, executions that depend on it will fail.
+• When workflow code is deleted, executions that depend on it will fail.

-To remedy this, you have to both re-register and re-run the workflow.
+To remedy this, you have to both re-deploy and re-run the workflow.

 Data retention and task caching

-When data retention is enabled, task caching is adjusted accordingly.
-To avoid attempts to retrieve cache data that has already been deleted, the cache age is configured to be less than the sum of both retention periods.
+Task caching is adjusted to match the retention period.
+To avoid attempts to retrieve cache data that has already been deleted, the cache age is configured to be less than the retention period.